kierrakay/endangered_animals/NOTES.md

     animal.description = new_animal_landing.css("div.wysiwyg.lead p") [0,2].text.strip -gets first and second paragraph with [0,2]

      have class called CLI that i can instantiate "new" and use the call method on.
-EndangeredAnimals is the constant
+EndangeredAnimals is the constant input = gets.strip.to_i-1  #subtract their input by 1 to match element index